netxms/netxms-doc/admin/quickstart.rst

 If you have enabled automatic network discovery, wait for initial network discovery completion.
 This process can take time, depending on size and complexity of your network.
 For large networks, we recommend that you let
-|product_name| run over night to gather the majority of network information available.
+|product_name| run over night to gather the majority of network information
-You can watch discovery progress in a real time using |product_name| Management Console.
-Go to :guilabel:`Object Browser` or open default network map and see for new devices and networks.
+available.
+Once devices are discovered, they appear under appropriate subnets in the :guilabel:`Network` perspective.

 Please note that for successful network discovery your network must meet the following requirements:

 - |product_name| server must have access to switches and routers via SNMP.
-- All your network devices credentials(community string and password for v3) should be added to default credential list in :guilabel:`Network Discovery` view.
+- All your network devices credentials (community string and credentials for SNMP v3) should be added to default credential list in :guilabel:`Network Credentials`.

 Manually add node
 =================

 If the automatic network discovery does not detect all of your hosts or devices, or you decide not to use network discovery at all, you may need to manually add monitored nodes to the system.
-The easiest way to accomplish this is to right-click on :guilabel:`Infrastructure Services` in the :guilabel:`Objects` pane and select :guilabel:`Create node`.
+The easiest way to accomplish this is to right-click on :guilabel:`Infrastructure Services` in the :guilabel:`Infrastructure` perspective and select :guilabel:`Create node`.
 You will be presented with the following dialog window:

 .. figure:: _images/create_node.png